 For a small island, Montserrat tells a big story.
-Twenty-five miles southwest of Antigua, the British isle was where Paul McCartney, Elton John, and Stevie Wonder came to record at Sir George Martin’s Air Studios, and was the home of soca superstar Arrow who self-penned the ‘80s red-hot hit Hot, Hot, Hot.
+Twenty-five miles southwest of Antigua, the British isle was where Paul McCartney, Elton John, and Stevie Wonder came to record at Sir George Martin’s Air Studios, and it was also the home of soca superstar Arrow who self-penned the ‘80s red-hot hit Hot, Hot, Hot.
 The only country apart from Ireland that celebrates St. Patrick’s Day as a national holiday, the 13x7-mile speck in the Caribbean Sea is also where the Soufriere Hills Volcano leveled the capital city of Plymouth two decades ago.

 On July 18, 1995, the volcano, dormant for four centuries, spewed 20 feet of ash over the southern coast — a mere prelude of what was to come.
 A series of eruptions eventually caused fast-moving cascades of hot gas and rock that buried the once thriving city of Plymouth.
-Life as it was for Montserrat’s 12,000 residents changed forever: the population plunged as people faced the choice of fleeing to the north end of the island (unaffected by the eruption) or resetting in the U.K., neighboring Caribbean islands, the U.S., or Canada.
+Life, as it was, for Montserrat’s 12,000 residents changed forever: the population plunged as people faced the choice of fleeing to the north end of the island (unaffected by the eruption) or resetting in the U.K., neighboring Caribbean islands, the U.S., or Canada.
 The eruption was felt as far away as Puerto Rico.

 Today, the volcano remains a wild card: the last major eruption was in 2010, when “Madame Soufriere’s” lava dome collapsed.
 Travel to the island is safe, but the volcano continues to gurgle, bubble, and percolate sulphuric fumes.Continue to 2 of 6 below.

 View the Volcano From Afar at the Montserrat Volcano Observatory